 Hiring a High End Residential Contractor in NYC

 One of my clients purchased an 8 million dollar loft renovated by the previous owner.
-The apartment had brand new very expensive materials, finishes, and fixtures but all installed with low quality.
-Nothing in the apartment works and the place is falling apart having been renovated only 4 years earlier.
+The apartment had brand new very expensive materials, finishes, and fixtures, but all installed with low quality.
+Nothing in the apartment works and the place is falling apart despite having been renovated only four years earlier.
 The showers do not drain properly, the bathroom exhausts do not work, the floor boards are popping up, just to name a few problems.
 I am now redesigning the apartment and we will use a high quality General Contractor to finish the work.
 Make sure that the team is equally high end as the materials that they will be installing.

 It is never too early to bring a contractor on board.

 The apartment below is a high end apartment in the Financial District that we renovated.
 This apartment has a lot of custom finishes.
 The walls have concrete finishes, which I understand is not for everyone.
 This is a more modern industrial look.
 You can see more about this apartment in another blog post that we wrote on this Concrete Apartment Design.